rju/fact-exchange/README.md

 which try to dominate the discussion and establish their narratives.
 They use a wide variety of rhetoric methods to realize their goal.
-Beside ad hominem attacks on protagonists, interest groups use fear, uncertainty and doubt (FUD), to attack their political, economic, and social oponents.
+Beside ad hominem attacks on protagonists, interest groups use fear, uncertainty and doubt (FUD), to attack their political, economic, and social opponents.

 These groups possess excessive funding are in an advantage over grassroot movements and single actors.
 They can use, create, and pick content to support